wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

 Infinite loops occur most commonly when the recipe is performing a **bi-directional** sync (ie. when there is more than 1 application and data moves from Application A to Application B and back to A)

 The example below shows how an infinite loop may occur:

 [image]

 The trigger picks up any New or Updated information in Salesforce.

+In the final step, the recipe is configured to update the same object with information from QuickBooks.
+[image]

+Because of this update step,

 Infinite loops may also occur if you have **multiple recipes** running at once and a similar issue occurs where one recipe is updating another that is triggered by an update in an object.